jbeda/jaw/README.md

 Start with defining core shapes and perhaps grouping.
 Play with typescript?

+### Main Object Model

+- **Canvas**: A space that things are drawn into.
+Has a root **Node**.
+All other objects are created in a **Canvas** and can't be used across multiple.
+- **Node**: A drawable thing.
+  - method _Render_: Produces **DrawPrimitive**s that can be manipulated by other entities are eventually concretely rendered to the screen.
+    - [idea] May be called multiple times in multple contexts to generate different content based on a render index.
+  - attribute _parent_
+  - attribute _children_: a list of **Node**s
+  - attribute _attributes_: a list **AttributeSet**s
+  - attribute _modifiers_: a list of **Modifier**s
+- **AttributeSet**: A set of attributes that is attached to a Node.
+Can be enabled/disabled.
+The set of these is hardcoded.
+Some allow for inheritence down the **Node** hierarchy.
+- **Modifier**: Rendering middleware.
+Takes a set of **DrawPrimitives**, modifies them and returns a set of **DrawPrimitives**.
+- **DrawPrimitive**: a thing that can be drawn.
+Need more detail but likely to start with a simple path construct.
+- Core Types: Color, Vector, more?
+- **ValueGenerator**: a thing that produce values that can be referenced in various places.
+Probably includes timelines and noise functions.
+- **ValueFunction**: A function takes a **RenderContext** and returns a concrete value used for rendering.
+  - _TODO_: Probably need to be able to take code and evaluate in an isolated/safe context.
+- **RenderContext**: An arbitrary bag of concrete data that can be used as context when rendering.

+**TODO**: Do we make attributes self describing for GUIs?

 ## Technologies to consider

 What are libraries or other technologies that I might want to consider.